“The sole purpose of giving is access,” U.S. Senator Alan Simpson

 - Senators are free to vote the interests of the families they serve.

 - Politicians get re-elected by doing a good job, not because they’ve raised a lot of money.

-I will propose these changes on the senate floor, and am hopeful that Senator Enzi will proudly stand with me in co-sponsoring this bill, showing the country that Wyoming leads the way in draining the swamp.
+I will propose these changes on the Senate floor and am hopeful that Senator Enzi will stand with me in co-sponsoring this bill, showing the country that Wyoming leads the way in draining the swamp.

 Stand with my to stop the Washington money machine.
 Sign the petition.

 I promise to work to reduce the influence of money in Congressional politics.